Turtle Moon Studios:

 Fiberarts Guild of Pittsburgh.
 Lecture June 15.
 Class June 16, 2018.

 Online Lucky Drawing Classes in a private FB group classroom, year round, as 30-day sessions, with 12-day breaks in between sessions.
-Started online teaching in January, 2015.
+Started online teaching in January, 2015 and have taught these month-long classes continuously since then.

 If you want me to come teach for your group, visit my Class Descriptions page to see all the classes I offer.
 Then, just contact me.
 I need to update this page to include Zoom presentations of my art quilts and drawings, and classes in freehand drawing.